ztellman/vertigo/README.md

 ### selecting sub-sequences

-Calling something like `map` on a marshaled sequence means that we can no longer use `vertigo.core/get-in`, `update-in!`, or any of the other special operators that only work on marshaled sequences.
+Calling something like `map` on a Vertigo sequence means that we can no longer use `vertigo.core/get-in`, `update-in!`, or any of the other special operators that only work on Vertigo sequences.
 This is mostly unavoidable, but in the specific case where we simply want to pull out a subset of the sequence, we can hold onto these properties using `(over s fields)`:

 ```clj
 > (require '[vertigo.structs :as s])